Non-Matriculated Student Eligibility

 Non-matriculated On-campus Application Process

-To apply, please file a housing application for either Single Graduate Housing or Couples without Children & Students with Children Housing under the R&DE Portal on Axess.
+To apply, please file a housing application for either Single Graduate Housing, Couples without Children, or Students with Children Housing using the Housing and Dining link in the Academic External Links section at the bottom of the page on Axess.

 Stanford graduate students can sublicense their apartments for one quarter per year if they will be away.
 Non-matriculated students with SUNet IDs can view available spaces on the sublicense webpage.